judigot/docker/Docker/mysql/data/README.md

-This folder is mounted.
-MySQL Data goes in this directory.
+This folder is mounted to a container.
+MySQL data will be stored in this directory.